Q. What is the difference between seasoned wood and kiln-dried wood?

 Q. Do you deliver?

 We deliver by the pallet or eco pallet anywhere along I-4 and south in Florida currently.
-We serve over 150 restaurants weekly, and countless home owners.
-Need less than a full pallet of several products?
-Let us help build a custom pallet for you!
+We have a 2 pallet minimum for all deliveries.
+We serve over 200 restaurants, and countless home owners.

 Q. Is Firewood a source of renewable energy?